talal/ilm/template/main.typ

 == External links
 'Ilm adds a small maroon circle to external (outgoing) links #link("https://github.com/talal/ilm")[like so].

 This acts as a hint for the reader so that they know that a specific text is a hyperlink.
-This is far better than #underline[underling a hyperlink] or making it a #text(fill: blue)[different color].
+This is far better than #underline[underlining a hyperlink] or making it a #text(fill: blue)[different color].
 Don't you agree?

 #let wiki-url(stub) = {
   return link("https://en.wikipedia.org/wiki/"+stub, stub)